Pasos Peace Museum and the International Institute on Peace Education invite you to our annual CSW symposium at Fordham Law School

 Black Women’s Blueprint

 The basic rights of citizenship supposedly assured to African Americans by the Civil Rights Act (1964) and The Voting Rights Act (1965) – the latter severely compromised by the Supreme Court – and the fundamental human rights declared in the International Convention on the Elimination of all Forms of Racial Discrimination continue to be systematically violated.
 These rights and their violation have particular gender dimensions largely, marginalized and invisible until feminist activism brought them to public attention.
-In response to the racial repression made more widely evident by citizen use of media, a new phase.
 This symposium will acquaint participants with Black Women’s Blueprint (BWB) which places the lives of Black women and girls in the context of the movement for racial justice and equality.
 BWB seeks to build a movement where gender matters in social organizing.
 It envisions a world where women and girls of African descent are fully empowered.

 Black Women’s Blueprint is a national Black feminist organization using civil and human rights approaches to organize and develop a culture where women of African descent are fully empowered and where gender; race and other disparities are erased.
 It engages in progressive research, historical documentation, policy advocacy and organizes on social justice issues steeped in the struggles of Black/African American women within their communities and within the dominant culture.
 Black Women’s Blueprint is the convener of the first Truth and Reconciliation Commission ever to focus on Black women in the U.S. and their historical and contemporary experiences with rape/sexual assault.
 BWB also administers a small museum, The Museum of Women’s Resistance (MoWRe), which uses multi-media art to provide a historical context and to spark dialogue on the civil and human rights of women and girls in the African Diaspora.
 The Museum is recognized as a Site of Conscience by the International Coalition of Sites of Conscience.